Box Office Manager, Mark Stevens

 Mirella Cimato Smith

-A modern-day Renaissance man, Mark Sforzini is currently the Artistic and Executive Director of the St. Petersburg Opera and Music Director of the Tampa Bay Symphony.
-Since 2005, he has conducted more than forty fully staged operatic and theatrical productions around the country to high critical acclaim: “Sforzini’s supple conducting of the orchestra provided perfect support, not only for the singers but also for the unfolding drama.
+Mark Sforzini is currently the Artistic and Executive Director of the St. Petersburg Opera and Music Director of the Tampa Bay Symphony.
+Sforzini began conducting opera in 2005 and founded St. Petersburg Opera in 2007.
+His conducting has received high critical acclaim: “Sforzini’s supple conducting of the orchestra provided perfect support, not only for the singers but also for the unfolding drama.
 The overture was crisp and expressive, as well.”
-(St. Petersburg Times, Jim Harper).
+(St. Petersburg Times).
 “Conductor Mark Sforzini blends 31 musicians and instruments into a single wave of music that can rush over you or gently flow, invisibly manipulating mood and scene, bringing out the best in the cast.
 You could go just for the music and not be disappointed.”
-(Ash Lawn Opera, Fiddler on the Roof – The Daily Progress, Clare Aukofer)
+(The Daily Progress – Charlottesville, Virginia).

 Over the course of his career, Sforzini has taught at the Sewanee Summer Music Center and Kinhaven Music School as well as an adjunct at Florida College and St. Petersburg College.
-He has given master classes at Rice University (Shepherd School of Music), Florida State University, St. Petersburg College, University of Tampa and frequently at St. Petersburg Opera as part of that organization’s Emerging Artists Program.
+He has given master classes at Rice University (Shepherd School of Music), Florida State University, the St. Petersburg College Summer Vocal Institute, University of Tampa and frequently at St. Petersburg Opera as part of that organization’s Emerging Artists Program.
 He has served as an adjudicator for the Altamura/Caruso International Voice Competition, Walker’s Rising Stars and Florida Suncoast Opera Guild as well as a panelist for Voice Experience.

 Arts & Development Associate: Susan Hellman Spatafora